thesandybridge/sandbox/file_parse/README.md

 >
 > [Learn more about generate_file here](https://github.com/thesandybridge/random_file#readme) or run the command with `--help`.

-Once the file has been generates run file_parse with the file path passed as an argument.
+Once the file has been generated run file_parse with the file path passed as an argument.

 file_parse will attempt to do the following: